Skip to content

 We’re paving the way to Hawai‘i’s clean transportation future.

-Through community programs, educational resources, and bold advocacy, Blue Planet strives to accelerate and support the adoption of practices that improve mobility, reduce travel demand, promote equity, increase accessibility, and reduce emissions from the ground transportation sector.
-These include initiatives to shift modes of transportation away from single occupancy vehicles and towards more sustainable choices like public transit, biking, and walking; and promoting alternative fuels.
+Through community programs, educational resources, and bold advocacy, Blue Planet Foundation strives to accelerate and support the adoption of practices that improve mobility, reduce travel demand, promote equity, increase accessibility, and reduce emissions from the ground transportation sector.
+These include initiatives to shift modes of transportation away from single occupancy vehicles and towards more sustainable transportation choices like public transit, biking, and walking; and promoting alternative fuels.

 Program Highlight: 2021 Bike Challenge